 Night flying is usually the next thing on a pilot’s wish list after the basic private pilot licence (PPL).
 It’s a small and affordable step, and a very good way to complement your skills especially if it’s already a few years since you attended a flight school.
 You’ll need to undergo a short theoretical training of one day and a minimum of five hours of practical flight training.
 No flight skill test is needed; only the course is required.
 The NF(A) endorsement never expires.

-The NF rating will permit you to fly at night in visual flight conditions (VFR, visual flight rules).
-Night VFR flying is definitely more demanding than VFR flying in daytime, and it is also subject to more stringent weather minimums: it may not be your carte blanche to long cross-country trips at night except on very clear nights, but it certainly is a useful rating to have when planning cross-country trips that would finish in the dusk hours or, in case of delay, at night.
+The NF endorsement will permit you to fly at night in visual flight conditions (VFR, visual flight rules).
+Night VFR flying is definitely more demanding than VFR flying in daytime, and it is also subject to more stringent weather minimums: the NF endorsement may not be your carte blanche to long cross-country trips at night except on very clear nights, but it certainly is a useful rating to have when planning cross-country trips that would finish in the dusk hours or, in case of delay, at night.

 Due to the midnight sun in Finland, night training is provided from November to March, possibly extending to April.
 Contact us now to get started!

 +358 9 5627 4600

 Aeropole Denmark ApS